petebachant/petebachant.github.io/_posts/2024-11-14-office-repro.markdown

 1. **Keep all files in version control.**
   This means a real version control system.
-  Adding your initials and a number to the filename is kind of like a version control system, but is messy and error prone.
+  Adding your initials and a number to the filename is kind of like a version control system, but is messy and error-prone.
   It should be easy to tell if a file has been modified since the last time is was saved.
   When you make a change you should have to describe that change,